For All the Dogs: Commercial performance

 In Drake's home country of Canada, For All the Dogs debuted at number one on the Billboard Canadian Albums, marking Drake's fourteenth number-one album in the country.
 The album also debuted at number one on the US Billboard 200 with 402,000 album-equivalent units, including 10,000 pure album sales.
 The album earned a total of 514.01 million on-demand streams in the debut week, that resulted in the largest streaming week of 2023 for any album and the fourth-largest ever.
 For All the Dogs is Drake's thirteenth number-one album in the US.
 All 23 tracks debuted on the Billboard Hot 100, with seven of them appearing in the top-ten.
 Drake also became the first artist to tally at least 300 Hot 100 entries.
 With For All the Dogs, Drake extended many of his Hot 100 chart records, including the most top-five hits (41), top-ten hits (76), top-20 entries (132), top 40 hits (199) and overall charted titles (320).
 In its second week, the album remained in the top ten in the US Billboard 200 and fell to number two, earning 164,000 album-equivalent units.

 After the release of the deluxe edition, For All the Dogs: Scary Hours, the album returned to number one on the Billboard 200, with 145,000 album-equivalent units.
 For All the Dogs debuted at number two on the new Billboard Top Streaming Albums chart dated October 28.
 The following week, the album reached number one on the chart.
 As of December 27, 2023, For All the Dogs was the eighteenth best-selling album of the year according to Hits, moved a total 1,121,000 album-equivalent units, including 13,000 pure album sales, 53,000 song sales, 1.422 billion audio-on-demand streams, and 49 million video-on-demand streams.
+Still according to Hits, the álbum moved a total 1,371,000 album-equivalent units in 2024, was the eighteenth best-selling album of the year.

-It also gave Drake his sixth number-one album in the United Kingdom and marked his second chart-topping album in less than a year, following his collaborative album with 21 Savage titled Her Loss (2022).
+For All the Dogs also gave Drake his sixth number-one album in the United Kingdom and marked his second chart-topping album in less than a year, following his collaborative album with 21 Savage titled Her Loss (2022).
 In its second week, the album remained in the top 10 in the UK and fell to number three.